 B) Resident #045 had responsive behaviours, which were manifested in their wandering of the hallways and in and out of other resident rooms.
-On a specific date in November 2016, resident #045 wandered into resident #046's room.
-Resident #046 was observed by staff exhibiting sexual responsive behaviours towards resident #045.
+In November 2016, resident #045 wandered into another resident's room.
+Resident #046 was seen by staff exhibiting responsive behaviours towards resident #045.